 Rest areas at Bloomsdale Interstate - 55, Concordia Interstate - 70, Wright City Interstate - 70, Dearborn Interstate - 29, Boonville Interstate - 70 and St. Clair - Interstate 44 have permanent counters providing data daily.
 Pavement sensors send data from a solar-powered wireless transfer station.
 All permanent counter locations have two counters for a total of twelve counts.
 Five additional sites will have permanent counters installed in 2008.
-All data is from permanent counters.
-The counts are for the average seven-day period between October 1 and December 31.
+All data is from permanent counters beginning this quarter.
+The counts are for the seven-day period between July 1 and July 7, 2007, the Independence Day week.
 This data is updated quarterly.